In the 2023/2024 municipal boundary re-determination process, 13 cases affecting 19 municipalities were deferred for further investigation.

-Ward Delimitation Information Resources The draft maps and schedules for municipalities per province can be accessed through these links: For more info call: 012 342 2481 or Whatsapp: 072 819 8220 Gauteng KwaZulu-Natal Limpopo Northern Cape Eastern Cape Free State North West Western Cape Ward Delimitation Application (Story Map):
+Ward Delimitation Information Resources The draft maps and schedules for municipalities per province can be accessed through these links: For more info call: 012 342 2481 Gauteng KwaZulu-Natal Limpopo Northern Cape Eastern Cape Free State North West Western Cape Ward Delimitation Application (Story Map):

 Ward Delimitation Towards 2026 Local Government Elections